HigherOrderCO/Kind/README.md

-# Elementary Affine Calculus (EAC)
+# Elementary Affine Calculus

-The Elementary Affine Calculus (EAC) is a very simple, untyped language similar to the λ-calculus, but with two notable differences:
+The Elementary Affine Calculus (EAC) is a small untyped language similar to the λ-calculus, with 2 main differences:

-1. It is terminating.
+1. It is not Turing-complete, i.e., its programs are guaranteed to halt.

 2. It is fully compatible with the [optimal reduction algorithm](https://medium.com/@maiavictor/solving-the-mystery-behind-abstract-algorithms-magical-optimizations-144225164b07).